ToxicDominance-linux/Open-Source-Custom-CMD-ASCII-Art-Graphical-Terminal-.bat-.exe-included-/README.md

 -Turn Off Virus Protection As It Can Flag Download

--Simply Extract To Download and Run As Administrator!
+-Simply Download and Run As Administrator!

 -Feel Free To Customize To Your Liking!